Ellibrinker/FlyTAU/README.md

 ---

 ### **Admin flight creation validations**

+Resource lists shown to managers are pre-filtered by availability and location; all constraints are re-validated server-side before the flight is created.

-- Flights cannot be created in the past (server-side enforcement).
+- Flights cannot be created in the past.
 - A valid route must exist in the `Airway` table before flight creation.
 - Flights longer than **360 minutes** are classified as *long flights*.
 - Long flights have additional constraints:
   - Only aircraft classified as **Big Planes** may be assigned.
-  - Only crew members explicitly marked as long-flight qualified may be assigned.
+  - Only crew members explicitly marked as *long-flight qualified* may be assigned.
 - Crew requirements depend on aircraft size:
   - **Big Plane**: 3 pilots and 6 flight attendants
   - **Small Plane**: 2 pilots and 3 flight attendants
 - Seat inventory must exist for the selected aircraft before a flight can be created.

----

-### **Resource location & timeline-based availability (Aircraft & Crew)**

-To reflect real-world airline scheduling, **both aircraft and crew members (pilots & attendants) are treated as being physically located at a specific airport at any point in time**.

 #### **Availability checks (time + location)**
-When creating a new flight, resources shown to the manager must satisfy:

 **1. Time overlap prevention:**
 - A resource cannot be assigned to overlapping flights.